 Strategic rationale | Support rapid growth and next-day delivery (98% of U.S.) without adding manual overhead; enable multi-channel order integration (B2B, B2C, marketplaces) and scale with built-in automation management. |

 Upgrading a live, large-scale WMS is complex.
-Staples encountered typical implementation challenges: migrating data from legacy systems, testing new workflows, and training staff without disrupting service.
-Integration stood out as a hurdle.
-Staples’ environment features extensive automation (robotic picking, conveyors, AMRs) and cross-docking for varied order sources.
-The Manhattan solution’s embedded warehouse execution system (WES) helped manage these robots and equipment, but making everything work together took effort.
-In fact, analysts note that WMS rollouts often “result in delayed timelines, cost overruns, and even abandoned projects” if not carefully.
-Staples mitigated risks by coordinating closely across teams (IT, operations, vendors) and planning a ramp-up: for example, temporarily stocking up fast-moving inventory to ease initial system load.
+Staples encountered several implementation hurdles: migrating massive data from the legacy system, testing new workflows thoroughly, and training staff without disrupting ongoing orders.
+Integration proved to be one of the biggest challenges because Staples’ environment involves extensive automation (robotic picking systems, conveyors, autonomous robots) and cross-docking across diverse order sources.
+Manhattan’s solution includes an embedded warehouse execution system (WES) to help manage robots and equipment, but getting everything to work together still took significant effort.
+(Analysts note that WMS rollouts often “result in delayed timelines, cost overruns, and even abandoned projects” if not carefully managed.)
+Staples mitigated risks by coordinating closely across IT, operations, and vendor teams, and by planning a ramp-up period- for example, temporarily stocking extra fast-moving inventory to ease the initial system load during cutover.

-Integration: Connecting the new WMS to existing conveyors, robots and external systems (marketplaces, B2B portals) was a major focus.
-The chosen platform’s strong integration capabilities – key for Staples’ multi-division fulfillment – proved vital.
+Integration: Connecting the new WMS to existing conveyors, robotics, and external systems (marketplaces, supplier portals, etc.) was a critical task.
+The platform’s strong integration tools were vital for Staples’ multi-division fulfillment environment, ensuring that automation and software stayed in sync.

 Data & Accuracy: Ensuring accurate inventory data before go-live was essential.
 (As industry experts warn, “maintaining accurate inventory data is essential” to avoid stockouts or mispicks .)
 Staples had to reconcile inventory rules (lots, expiry, etc.) so that the new system’s stock levels would be correct from day one.